Hair Restoration Technician's Diploma

 This Open University style course provides the vehicle to qualification as a Hair Restoration Technician within the auspices of The Trichological Society.
 Graduands will be elected to Membership and be entitled to use the post-nominal letters TTS Dip.HRT.
 Graduates of this course pay reasonable annual subscriptions to The Trichological Society (a not-for-profit professional association) and receive a listing on its celebrated Portal, and an ongoing advice service.

 This course which is both academic and practical.
 The academic part is designed to be completed within 20 months spanning 2 years.
-The practical part which will vary with individual aptitudes and abilities should theoretically take 4-8 weeks with tutorials one day each week (daily fee £100).
+All essays are marked / corrected by independent Consultant Dermatologists.
+The practical part of this course which will vary with individual aptitudes and abilities should theoretically take approx. 8 weeks with tutorials and skill development under the control of the senior medical personnel at actual practices on a minimum of one day each week (daily fee £100).

 Overview and requirements